aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/txtloadoptions/_index.md

 ```

 Whether extends data to next sheet when the rows or columns of data exceed limit.
+Default is false.

+**Remarks**

-If this property is true, extra data will be extended to next sheet behind current one(if current sheet is the last one, new sheet will be appended to current workbook).
-If this property is false, the data exceeds limit will be ignored.
-Default is false;
+If this property is true, extra data will be put into next sheet behind current one (if current sheet is the last one, new sheet will be appended to current workbook).
+If this property is false, the data exceeding limit will be ignored.

 **Returns:**
 boolean